WICG/background-sync/explainer.md

 <h2>Background Synchronization Explained</h2>

-## What's All This About?

-Modern web applications with heavy client-side logic often find themselves in need of the ability to synchronize data with the server.
+Modern web applications with heavy client-side logic often need to synchronize data with a server.
 This need is exacerbated by new [offline capabilities](https://github.com/slightlyoff/ServiceWorker) that enable applications to run while disconnected entirely from the server.

 Consider the case of a Twitter application.
 Who can say when 140 characters of genius will strike?
 In that moment it's _clearly_ preferable for a Twitter client to provide a "send later" button in cases where sending doesn't initially succeed (e.g., while offline).
-Similar work-saving is natural in document editing applications and even in consumption, e.g.,Kindle applications synchronizing on furthest-read page.
+Similar work-saving is natural in document editing applications and even in consumption, e.g., Kindle applications synchronizing on furthest-read page.

+Periodic content updates are also important to improve performance and responsiveness of a web app.
+Consider a news site that wants to sync the latest articles at night while it's charging so that they're ready for the reader in the morning for use offline.

-The web currently lacks any ability to provide this sort of functionality in a power-efficient way.
+The web currently lacks any ability to provide this sort of functionality in a user-friendly or power-efficient way.
 Current approaches require an application (or tab) to be running and rely on slow, battery-intensive pings.

-Native application platforms do not suffer these indignities, instead providing [APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing](http://developer.android.com/reference/android/app/AlarmManager.html#setInexactRepeating(int, long, long, android.app.PendingIntent)).
+Native application platforms provide  [sync](https://developer.android.com/training/sync-adapters/running-sync-adapter.html) APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing.
+The web platform needs capabilities like this too.

-We propose a new API which extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with a new `onsync` event.
-This is coupled with a new document-side API for registering (and unregistering) interest in `onsync`.
+We propose a new API that extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with a new `onsync` event and a new API for registering (and unregistering) interest in `onsync`.
 Together, these APIs form the basis of a powerful new capability for rich web apps.

+## Use Cases

+There are two general use cases that the `onsync` event is designed to address:

+1. Notification when next online to push and pull urgent content (email, docs, tweets, saved state)
+2. Periodic synchronization opportunities (static resources, content updates, logging)

+In both cases the event will fire _even if the browser is currently closed_.

+## What Background Sync is not
+Background Sync is specifically not an alarm API.
+The scheduling granularity is in minutes but events may be delayed from firing for several hours if the device is resource constrained (e.g., low on battery).
+To run sync events at exact times, consider using the [Push API](https://w3c.github.io/push-api/).

+BackgroundSync also is not purposefully intended as a means to synchronize large files in the background (e.g., media), though it may be possible to use it to do so.

 ## Requesting A Synchronization Opportunity